praveensanap/glox-interpreter/README.md

 - [ ] Chapter 6: Parsing Expression.
 The parser package parses the stream of tokens into an abstract syntax tree.
+GRAMMAR.md describes the grammar of the Lox language.
+Recursive descent parser (used by GCC, V8) is a top-down parser.
+Each rule in the grammar is a function in the parser package.